quil-lang/quil/spec/Quil.md

 ```

 Lines starting with the # character are comments and are ignored.
 Comments may
-also be placed after an instruction line and will similarly be ignored.
+also be placed after an instruction and will similarly be ignored.

 ## 3. Quantum Gates